Cook Islands is located in the southeast of the Oceania Continent, with a population of 11,870, making it the 225th largest

 Queen Elizabeth II of the United Kingdom is recognized as the Chief of State and achieves that status through heredity and

-of the majority party or majority coalition usually becomes prime minister and holds that position five years.
-Its form of
+leader of the majority party or majority coalition usually becomes prime minister and holds that position five years.
+Its form

 creation of their constitution on 4th of August 1965.